-- Consult the Global Social Compliance Programme (GSCP) website for more information about social and environmental conduct.
+- Consult the website of the Global Social Compliance Programme (GSCP) for more information on social and environmental conduct.

 The increased attention to health and the environment is also generating interest in organically produced fruit and vegetables.
 Limes constitute a niche product used as an ingredient or flavouring.
 Because the skin of the fruit is used as well, consumers are more likely to want organically produced limes.
-Organic limes are more and more in demand.
+As a result, organic limes are more and more in demand.

 - Read more about organic farming on the Soil Association website.

 The food safety requirements for fresh limes are the same as for other fresh fruit and vegetables.
-You can find a complete overview in and at the:
+You can find a complete overview in the:

-- Export Helpdesk that provides an overview of export requirements for fresh limes (codes 08055090) per country.
+- Trade Helpdesk, which provides an overview of export requirements for fresh limes (code 08055090) per country.

 Minimise pesticide residues

-- Find out which MRLs are relevant for fresh limes by consulting the European MRL database in which all harmonised MRLs can be found.
-You can search for your product or the pesticide used.
+- Find out which MRLs are relevant for fresh limes by consulting the European MRL database, in which all harmonised MRLs can be found.
+You can search for your product or for the pesticide used.
 The database has a list of the MRLs associated with your product or pesticide.

 - Reduce the amount of pesticides by applying integrated pest management (IPM) in production.
 IPM is an agricultural pest control strategy that includes growing practices and chemical management.

-- Read more about MRLs at the EU Export Helpdesk.
-Check with your buyers if they have any additional requirements regarding MRLs and pesticide use.
+- Read more about MRLs on the EU Trade Helpdesk.
+Check with your buyers whether they have any additional requirements for MRLs and pesticide use.